 Spindle tree identification

 The Spindle Euonymous europaeus is a bushy tree native to Europe, including Britain, Turkey and the Caucasus.
 It is common in hedges and woods on lime-rich soils and has been planted in many gardens.
 Its wood is hard and fine-grained and was used to make spindles for wool spinning and butchers skewers.
 Many parts of the tree are poisonous, especially the fruit.
-It is a member of the Euonymus family, from which a huge number of ornamental garden plants have been developed.
+It is a member of the Euonymus genus, from which a huge number of ornamental garden plants have been developed.

 Spindle tree identification – opposite blackthorn-like leaves, tiny flowers in spring and unique 4-lobed pink fruit capsules in autumn.
 The small white flowers appear in May.
 It has a very unusual looking fruit which is in the form of orange berries in a 4-lobed pink capsule.
 The leaves are similar to Blackthorn but paired and opposite.